Ready to Read

 4. Students and teacher sit in a circle.
 Teacher calls out a noun and go around the circle thinking of a word to go with it that demonstrates alliteration.
 Sample: Teacher’s word is “cat”.
 Students could answer with adjectives: clever, curious, cautious, cranky, careless, cuddly,courageous,calico, or verbs: cried,cuddled,climbed,crouched,cowered,cradled,clawed.
 A resulting sentence could be: The curious cat clawed the clothes in the laundry basket.

-5. Use author Shel Silverstein's poetry for examples of alliteration.
+5. Use author Shel Silverstein’s poetry for more examples of alliteration in literature.